The 20 Best Ogilvie Syndrome Doctors Near Me in Towson, MD

 English

-Joseph Dirocco is a Colorectal Surgeon in Towson, Maryland.
+Joseph Dirocco is a Colorectal Surgeon practicing medicine in Towson, Maryland.
 Dr. Dirocco is rated as an Experienced provider by MediFind in the treatment of Ogilvie Syndrome.
-His top areas of expertise are Encopresis, Hemorrhoids, Bowel Incontinence, Bladder Reconstruction, and Hemorrhoidectomy.
+He is also highly rated in 11 other conditions, according to our data.
+His clinical expertise encompasses Encopresis, Hemorrhoids, Bowel Incontinence, Bladder Reconstruction, and Hemorrhoidectomy.

 Experienced in Ogilvie Syndrome